gorbenkoalex/bills/README.md

 ## Reducing merge conflicts
 - Lockfiles use a union merge strategy via `.gitattributes` to minimize conflicts when dependency trees change across branches.
-- Generated assets remain untracked (`dist/`, `frontend/public/wasm/*.wasm|*.mjs`, ONNX models).
+- Generated assets remain untracked (`dist/`, runtime wasm/mjs artifacts under `frontend/src/wasm/`, ONNX models).
 Run `npm run build` and the helper copy scripts after pulling instead of committing build output.
 - The `frontend/public/wasm/README.md` stays tracked so the folder exists; only the runtime artifacts are ignored.
 This avoids Git treating documentation files as binary and prevents "binary files not supported" errors when diffing.
 - If you still hit conflicts, prefer recreating local artifacts (copy wasm/model files, rebuild) rather than merging generated content.